-The public leisure park is situated in the city of Wolfburg, Germany, neighbored by Wolfsburg-Reislingen, Wolfsburg Vorsfelde, Wolfsburg Nordstadt, and Wolfsburg Stadtmitte districts.
-The leisure park began being created at the end of the 1960s.
+The public leisure park is neighbored by the Wolfsburg-Reislingen, Wolfsburg Vorsfelde, Wolfsburg Nordstadt, and Wolfsburg Stadtmitte districts.
+It’s one of the best places to visit to get outside and enjoy summer weather.

-The idea of constantly developing the park from time to time is to bring the park to the level where it becomes unbeatable by any attraction sites in Germany.
+The idea of constantly developing the park occasionally is to bring it to the level where it becomes unbeatable by any attraction sites in Germany.

-The latest development in the park is the opening of the stadium (AOK Stadium) in 2015.
-The stadium, which had taken two years to be constructed, happens to be a haven the women and youth football team run to have their footballing skills practiced.
+The park’s latest development is the stadium’s opening (AOK Stadium) in 2015.
+The stadium, which had taken two years to construct, happens to be a haven the women’s and youth football teams run to have their footballing skills practiced.

 In a year, the park usually receives close to three million visitors.
 The space occupied by the park is about one hundred and thirty hectares and is positioned near the heart of the city.

 Attractions featured at Allerpark include a disk golf course, water sports clubs, a high rope course, the AOK stadium, the Volkswagen Arena, the VFL Football World, a water ski, the Columbia Pavilion, a bowling center, etc. Of this numerous broad spectrum of attractions, the leisure park draws important visitors and meetings it.